Nash-Kelvinator Lansing Michigan

 R-2800-65 version of the 2,000 hp engine was on display with the

 Black Widow restoration in 2011.
 Author's photo.

 This is one of only four Northrop P-61s "Black

-Windows" that still exist in the world and the only one that will ever
+Widows" that still exist in the world, and the only one that will ever

 fly again.
 This P-61 is being rebuilt by the Mid Atlantic Air

-Museum in Reading, PA and is seen here on display at the Museum's annual
+Museum in Reading, PA, and was seen on display at the Museum's annual

 WWII Weekend in June of 2011.
-The engine to the left that could
+The engine to the left could

 very well be a Nash built R-2800-65 Model that the company built for the